Let’s Keep it that Way by Using One of Our DIY Termite Treatments

-But not having found termites is not quite the same as not finding them after a thorough inspection of your home.
+But not having found termites is not quite the same as not finding them after a thorough termite inspection of your home.

 So get a torch and go tap around all your skirting boards, window and door frames, have a look up in the roof for any telltale mud in the joints of the roofing timbers and, if you have a suspended wooden floor go under to see if there are any mud tunnels going up the piers, stumps or foundation walls to the bearers and joists.
 Full details on inspection are here.

 The very best thing to do now is to place some TermiTraps around your home and sheds, etc. TermiTraps contain timbers that termites find attractive and it is these decoy timbers that entice termite scouts into the Termite Monitors.

 Once the termites build a connecting tunnel to the TermiTrap, they seal up the hole in the lid so you’ll know it is time to begin baiting using the Colony Killer Termite Bait.

 Coptos and Schedos, the two termite that do almost all the damage to Aussie buildings, nest in the soil or in hollow trees OUTSIDE buildings.
 So, if there are no termites inside your home and the termites that do almost all the damage to homes build their nests outside, it sure makes good sense to encircle your home with TermiTraps to stop them getting from where they are to where you don’t want them to be.

-And, as Coptos and Schedos are pretty much spread over the whole of continental Australia your risk is real — and Colony Killer Termite Bait is designed primarily to deal with especially these two Termites.
+As Coptos and Schedos are pretty much spread over the whole of continental Australia, your risk is real — and Colony Killer Termite Bait is designed primarily to deal with especially these two Termites.

 Since about 2001, mainstream termite treatment companies have been installing monitoring systems around homes as a simple but very effective method of reducing termites getting into houses/buildings because it works!
 As a DIYer, you can do this job as well — and cheaper.